-Once all piping connections are complete, flush about 20 gallons of water into the float stack and drain, repeating until it comes out clean.
+Once all piping connections are complete, flush about 15 gallons of water into the float stack and drain, repeating until it comes out clean.
 Close drain valve and pour Nature's Comfort boiler treatment in - required for warranty.
 Fill the boiler with a hose through the float stack or if you have installed a fill line, open the valve and allow it to fill, stopping once the float starts to rise.
 Use water that is softened and has low iron content if possible for maximum boiler and pump life.

-Do not start circulation pump until boiler is FULL and the impeller and bearings have been primed!
-After filling, remove the top screw on the pump until a steady stream of water flows and all air has been purged.
+When installing a pump, do not start until boiler is FULL and the impeller and bearings have been primed!
+After filling, remove the top screw on the pump until a steady stream of water flows and all air has been purged (if applicable).
 Being a wet-rotor unit, if the pump runs dry at all, it will seize up as the bearings rely on lubrication from the water.
-See maintenance section for full details on pump operation and care.
+See maintenance section for full details on wet rotor pump operation and care. (pump not included with NCB-80)